murphyka/information_explorable/info_decomp.md

 If you have any feedback or thoughts, we'd love to hear them!
 Please email kieranm@seas.upenn.edu.

-We thank Sam Dillavou, Xiaohuan Xia, and Thomas Varley for feedback on this post.
+We thank Sam Dillavou, Xiaohuan Xia, Thomas Varley, and Artemy Kolchinsky for feedback on this post.

 <br>